-We offer regulatory compliance services for the Information Technology Industry including EMC and Electrical Safety assessments at our UKAS accredited test laboratories.
+We offer regulatory compliance services for the Information Technology Industry including EMC and Electrical Safety assessments at our test laboratories.

 Information Technology Equipment Compliance

-York EMC Services (YES) has many years’ experience working with manufacturers of ITE and similar products and understands the needs of the industry.
+Eurofins York (formerly York EMC Services) has many years’ experience working with manufacturers of ITE and similar products and understands the needs of the industry.
 By working closely with us, the regulatory process will add value to your products and get to market and through the CE Marking and other global certification processes in the most efficient way possible.

-Our UKAS accredited test laboratories have many years of experience of working with manufacturers in the IT industry and are well-equipment to meet their needs.
+Our UKAS accredited test laboratories No. 1574 have many years of experience of working with manufacturers in the IT industry and are well-equipment to meet their needs.

 Please refer to our UKAS schedule for full details of specific standards we are accredited to and contact us for a full list of standards we can test to for CE marking and global compliance.